san5kriti/san5kriti/README.md

-## 💫 About Me
+## About Me

 I’m an AI & Computer Science undergrad at the University of Birmingham, passionate about building technology that merges science with creativity.
-My work spans **Artificial Intelligence**, **Machine Learning**, and **Quantum Computing**, where I explore how computation shapes the universe — and how it can empower humans. 🌍
+My work spans **Artificial Intelligence**, **Machine Learning**, and **Quantum Computing**, where I explore how computation shapes the universe and how it can empower humans. 🌍

 I'm fascinated by **optimization problems**, **quantum-inspired algorithms**, and **intelligent systems**.
 Whether it's crafting software solutions or narrating tales through podcasts, my work blends technical depth with artistic expression.

-🧠 **Core passions:**
+🧠 **Core passions!**
 - Hybrid AI-Quantum Systems
 - Space Tech & Astrophysics
 - Applied AI in Scientific Discovery